Games & Quizzes

 /ˈpraktisiNG/

 actively pursuing or engaged in particular profession, etc..
-To do something many times to improve a skill.
+To work as a doctor or lawyer.

 /ˈslipiNG/

 failing to grip or make proper contact with surface. action or fact of sliding unintentionally.
-To begin to fall as a result of losing balance.
+To move from one state to another, usually worse.

 /vərˈjinyə/